BeyzCoder/802-cleaning-website/README.md

 ```
 src/module.js
 ```
-from there you can all the section to change the wording.
+from there you can find all the section to change the wording.